Welcome to our gallery featuring the luxurious, contemporary Lake Cottage Gate project, a home designed by Boom Town.

 The entrance to the chalet is located on an upper level, accessed by a large outdoor porch surrounding the doorway.
 The lower level, where the living spaces are located (living room, kitchen, dining room) is on the same plane, allowing easy access to the land via an array of doors facing both the forest and the lake.

-A large terrace next to the master bedroom offers the most expansive view of the lake and a generous sunlit space for occupants.
+A large terrace next to the primary bedroom offers the most expansive view of the lake and a generous sunlit space for occupants.
 The structural facade of the central interior spaces is wrapped in full height glazing, blurring the line between indoors and the outer landscape.

 The exterior finishes of the building are made from dressed stones and cedar cladding, which are site specific natural materials.
 The sloped roof is covered with zinc finish steel that partially wraps toward the ground for weather protection, while still letting the beauty of the landscape shine through.